MultiSafepay/docs/content/developer/wrappers/fastcheckout-ios/manual.md

 As an integrator, you only need to provide a valid MSP transaction identifier or create a transaction.
 The FastCheckout SDK leverages the checkout process for you, providing notifications for all possible outcomes (success, pending, cancelled, etc.) once it completes a transaction.
 The checkout process flow includes:

-* Shipping details:
+- Shipping details:
-    * Preferred shipping details
+    - Preferred shipping details
-    * Add shipping details
+    - Add shipping details
-* Payment methods:
+- Payment methods:
-    * Preferred payment methods
+    - Preferred payment methods
-    * Add payment methods
+    - Add payment methods
-    * Gift cards
+    - Gift cards
-* Confirmation details
+- Confirmation details

-#### Additional details
+#### Features

-The FastCheckout SDK provides the additional following features:
+The FastCheckout SDK provides the following additional features:

-* Authentication into FastCheckout:
-    * It provides secure sign-up/login functionality
-* Check orders:
+- Secure sign up and sign in functionality
-    * Open seamless support tickets to related orders
+- Open seamless support tickets to related orders
-* Support orders:
-    * Easily open a support ticket related to an order
-* Edit payment information:
-    * List and edit user’s stored payment details
+- List and edit users' stored payment details
-* Manage shipping addresses:
-    * List, add and edit shipping information
+- List, add, and edit shipping information

-For more information, see the documentation inside the SDK, which contains all classes, methods, common troubleshooting and more details.
+For more information, see the documentation in the SDK, which contains all classes, methods, and troubleshooting.

-To learn more about creating, updating and retrieving orders, see API reference - [Orders](https://docs.multisafepay.com/api/#orders).
+To learn more about creating, updating and retrieving orders, see the [API reference](https://api-docs.multisafepay.com/reference/introduction).

 ### Requirements